University of Michigan

 Operations staffing experience is obtained working two evening shifts per month in the central pharmacy.
 Residents may also provide clinical staffing support around holidays as needed.

-Residents will receive a laptop computer, personal office space, and an embroidered lab coat.
+Residents will receive a laptop computer and embroidered lab coat.
 On campus parking is free, and spaces are plentiful.
-There are opportunities to participate in the pharmacy department softball, kickball, and volleyball teams.
+There are opportunities to participate in pharmacy department softball, kickball, and volleyball teams.
 Softball and kickball diamonds are located on the SJMH campus, and volleyball is played on the Eastern Michigan University campus just one mile from the hospital.
+Another special feature offered to our residents is the experience of observing an Operating Room case.